Updated February 28, 2023

 All youth program personnel must complete university-approved training annually, in one of two ways:

-The following course is available in the OSU Youth Program Registry (login required) for anyone who is associated with a university youth program:
+The following course is available in the OSU Youth Program Registry (login required) for any employee or volunteer who is associated with a university youth program:

 The following course is made available in Bridge to OSU employees, which requires ONID login to access: